livelybug/anda-db/py/anda_cognitive_nexus_py/README.md

 git clone REPO_URL
 cd anda_db
 cargo check -p andy_py
-cargo test --package anda_py -- tests::test_execute_kip_in_mem --show-output
+cargo test --package anda_cognitive_nexus_py -- tests::test_execute_kip_in_mem --show-output
 cargo run --example test_kip_stateful_execution
 ```

 ## Python Development Setup

-These instructions will guide you through setting up a local development environment to work on the `anda_py` bindings.
+These instructions will guide you through setting up a local development environment to work on the `anda_cognitive_nexus_py` bindings.

 All commands should be run from the **root of the `anda` repository**.